Karen Lamassonne

-Karen Lamassonne (born 1954, in New York) is an American artist.
+Karen Lamassonne (born 1954, in New York) is a Colombian American artist.
 Throughout her career Lamassonne has explored a plethora of disciplines such as film, printmaking, painting, graphic design, video art, and music.
 Lamassonne’s work is notable for reflecting this combination of several different studies, most noticeably that of her paintings having a very cinematic vision behind them.
 Noteworthy works of Lamassonne’s all contain this sense of multifaceted technical skills put into them.
 A majority of Lamassonne's work contains motifs of sensuality from a woman's perspective, specifically she includes sexuality from her own perspectives and experiences.
 Moreover, her signature combination of feminine-led sexuality and a frank expression of true life have led to both Lamassonne and her work being the subject of criticism via censorship.

 Early life and education

 Lamassonne was born in 1954 in New York to an Argentine father and Colombian mother.
 Her childhood was split between New York and Bogota, with Lamassonne residing in Colombia for the majority of the beginning of her artistic career.

 Lamassonne studied the arts throughout grade school.
 Towards the end of the 1960s, while in high school in California, Lamassonne began to study under the artist Charles Garoian.
 Specifically, she took some night classes Foothill College (1971) at Los Altos, California at which she focused her studies on printmaking and painting.
 Later on, in 1973, Lamassonne decided to further her study of paintings by studying under the artist David Manzur in Bogotá.